Bacon is the gift that keeps on giving.

 In decades past, we carried Grandma’s gravy and barbeque sauce home on the plane.
 I still take food home after family visits, but it’s easier now because I drive between San Francisco and Los Angeles with a cooler in my trunk.

-We Southern-born cooks put bacon grease in just about everything except dessert.
+We Southern-born cooks call it bacon grease and we put it in just about everything except dessert.
 We add it to breads.
 We sauce our vegetables with it.
 Gravy?
 Not possible without a roux that begins with bacon grease.
 Sometimes it’s bacon grease and butter creamed together, but the bacon grease is crucial.

 While packing to come home, I heard whispering and giggling from the other room and then my granddaughter appeared with a big grin, both hands hidden behind her back.
 She held out a gift “from Mom and me” – a small, round container with a red bow on the lid, filled with bacon grease.
 The last gift of the season is, so far, top of the list of Best Gifts Ever.